superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 - Connect your laptop/workstation to your private network with the same flow (you may need to install the GUI WireGuard app if you use Windows or macOS).
 - Expose Prometheus metrics on port 9195 of your app and then grab the current metrics with `curl yourapp.internal:9195/metrics` on your laptop.
 - Install Postgres on your laptop somehow.
 Configure your app to connect to that Postgres database on your laptop over WireGuard.
-- Connect a few machines to your private network.
+- Connect a few other computers to your private network.
 Install a Minecraft server on one of them and play together.

 Hint: you may need to allow private network addresses through your firewall.
 Check the documentation of your firewall tool of choice and allow traffic from `fly0` through as if it's an "internal" interface.